Stendarpaval/mob-attack-tool/README.md

   ![MAT-video-midi-qol-v0 0 3](https://user-images.githubusercontent.com/17188192/110196624-0fa1bb00-7e46-11eb-9ec1-ade1ef8dff96.gif)
 </details>

 For more elaborate examples and screenshots, please head over to [EXAMPLES.md](EXAMPLES.md).
+(Note: the examples are currently quite outdated, but they should still give a general overview.
+Mob Attack Tool can do much nowadays than what is shown in the examples.
+Browse the [latest release notes](https://github.com/Stendarpaval/mob-attack-tool/releases) to find out what exactly.

 ## Planned improvements
 * Further (optional) automation of the initial selection of tokens -> _In Progress_
 * Some documentation and better structuring of the repo -> _In Progress_
 * Multiple target selection

-# Translations
+## Translations
 Mob Attack Tool currently supports these languages:
 * English
 * Korean (translation provided by KLO (discord : KLO#1490).
 Thanks, KLO!)